 Around this time it became necessary for me to take a trip to Latin America.
 I needed to exercise my second language and maybe it would offer an opportunity to paint a mural.
 I found an Airbnb in Cali Colombia that seemed cheap and the host was willing to let me use it as a studio.
 Why Cali of all places?
-I always had the name in my head because the Colombian guy I studied spanish with for 3 years was from there.
+I always had the name in my head because my colombian friend Pepe who I studied spanish with for 3 years was from there.

-It was only after I bought plane tickets and booked an Airbnb that I thought to check out what the city had to offer.
+It was only after I bought plane tickets that I thought to check out what the city had to offer.
 Youtube videos gave it good reviews but highlighted the popularity of plastic surgery and Salsa dancing.
-Maybe there is good birding close by I thought.
-That's when I saw that I had hit the jackpot.
+Then I checked to see if there was birding, and that's when I saw that I had hit the jackpot.
 Without even realizing it I had stumbled upon a city located in one of the most biodiverse regions on the planet.
 In fact Colombia has more bird species than any other country in the world.
 I then saw that Cali was host of the second annual Colombia Birdfair and it was only a month after I would arrive, I wrote to some of the administrators and offered my services for a mural.
 They were excited by the prospect and plugged me in to a local mural collective.
-I painted a 3 by 9 meter mural on panels for the Cali International Airport.
-In exchange I got to attend the fair, where I would meet my future wife and mother of my child.
-I painted two more murals before leaving the country to go back to Kentucky.
+I painted a 3 by 9 meter mural on panels for the Cali International airport.
+I then painted two more murals before leaving the country to go back to Kentucky.

 With this experience in hand I returned to Kentucky with belief that I would be given an opportunity to paint a mural there.
-I wanted the chance to show my home town how far I had come from the stupid kid who robbed the Transylvania Library.
-In the end it was my connections within the local Audubon clubs that led to the opportunity to paint a mural for PRHBTN a local street art promoter.
-They had seen my work and my Cali Murals and were interested in meeting me and offering me a wall.
+I wanted the chance to show my home town how far I had come from the kid who robbed the Transylvania Library .
+In the end it was my connections within the local Audubon clubs that led to the opportunity to paint a mural for PRHBTN a local street-art promoter.
+They had seen my artwork and Cali murals and were interested in meeting me about painting a wall.